Inspired Housewife

 Conclusion

 Well, that’s my simple, cheap, but effective way for how to clean a flat screen TV safely and easily.
-I hope it works as well for you as it continually does for me.

-I’m still very pleased with it and have yet to discover anything better.
 It’s really one of those must-haves in my cleaning arsenal.
 I guarantee you’ll feel the same way about it!

 Don’t you just love it when inexpensive products work so effectively?